-A Trip to The Highest Hill in Hong Kong: Victoria Peak
+A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

-A Trip to The Highest Hill in Hong Kong: Victoria Peak
+A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

-It's nothing unfamiliar to hear about Victoria Peak when you are looking for tourist attractions in Hong Kong.
-Located in Hong Kong Island, Victoria Peak is the highest mountain in Hong Kong, standing at 552 meters above sea level.
-Promising you a stunning view and diverse activities, it is no doubt that The Peak is one of the most popular tourist spots.
+You’re bound to hear about Victoria Peak when planning your trip to Hong Kong.
+Located on Hong Kong Island, it’s the city’s highest mountain, rising 552 meters above sea level.
+With its breathtaking views and wide range of activities, it’s no wonder that The Peak remains one of Hong Kong’s most popular attractions.

 Transportation